LuizaRamos/TOL506M_Final_Project/README.md

 > TÖL506M – *Introduction to Deep Learning*, University of Iceland (Fall 2025) Final Project

-This project explores three complementary approaches to wildlife image classification:
+This repository contains all code and experiments for comparing three computer-vision approaches to wildlife image classification using the Animals-10 dataset.
+The goal is to evaluate the performance, data efficiency, and computational cost of:
 1. **Training from scratch** using a convolutional neural network (ResNet-18),
-2. **Fine-tuning** a pretrained ImageNet model for transfer learning,
+2. **Fine-tuning** a pre-trained ImageNet model for transfer learning,
-3. **Zero-shot classification** with **SigLIP 2**, a state-of-the-art vision-language model from Google.
+3. **Zero-shot classification** with **SigLIP 2**, plus a linear probe based on the same model.

 By comparing these techniques on the same dataset, this project highlights the trade-offs between data efficiency, computational cost, and accuracy.